 “We’re pretty much off the grid,” says Matt.
 “The oven’s running off the battery and we’re feeding to the grid.
 We have about 6kW [of panels] on the roof, providing about 5.5kW per hour.
 We realistically only need about 3kW per hour for our charging and usage.

 “We’ve got a Tesla [car].
-We’re putting in a pool, and that’s going to have heating costs, but we’re not going to run it on gas.
+We’re putting in a pool.
+That’s going to have heating costs, but we’re not going to run it on gas.
 We’re putting more solar and another battery on.
-We’re going to run it on the sun and the battery.”
+We will run it on the sun and the battery.”

 Matt and Georgi’s top TV tips: Ewen McGregor’s Long Way Up, a rollicking adventure through South America on *electric* Harley-Davidsons!